John Hemming (politician): False accusations of sexual assault and libel victory

 In 2015, Esther Baker falsely accused Hemming of being part of a VIP paedophile ring that abused children in Staffordshire in the 1980s and 1990s.
 Staffordshire police refused to prosecute Baker for perverting the course of justice, claiming there was insufficient evidence for a realistic prospect of conviction.

 In January 2019, Hemming successfully brought libel cases against Graham Wilmer, of the Lantern Project charity and David Hencke, a journalist who worked for Exaro.
 The pair paid over £10,000 between them after having admitted defaming Hemming on social media in relation to the false abuse allegations.

 Hemming criticised his political opponents from the Labour Party such as MP Jess Phillips for promoting the false allegations against him.
 He said: "Some members of the Labour Party, including my opponent in the last two General Elections, have invested considerable time in promoting these allegations.
 The promotion of the complainant as an expert in this subject area as a consequence of these allegations has caused additional difficulties for my family."
 Hemming went on to state: "I am not myself aware of another situation where members and supporters of a political party have promoted such allegations in such a public manner – essentially arming the villagers with torches and pitchforks and setting off on a lynching.
 There were public attempts to prevent me from standing as a candidate because of allegations made maliciously by a Labour Party member backed by other members of the Labour Party."

 Personal life

 Shortly after his election in 2005, it was revealed that he was the father of a child with his personal assistant and (then) fellow councillor Emily Cox, although he continued to live with his wife and the couple's three children.
-His wife, Christine, commented that she forgave him and is standing by him, as he has always been honest about his extramarital affairs, of which she said this was "about number 26".
+His wife, Christine, commented that she forgave him and was standing by him, as he had always been honest about his extramarital affairs, of which she said this was "about number 26".
 Following the publication of details of his affairs, Hemming voted for himself for the News of the Worlds 'Love Rat of the Year' competition.